nilsmartel/dijkstra/README.md

 # Dijkstra

-Implementation of dijkstras shortest path algorithm in dart.
+Lovingly commented implementation of dijkstras shortest path algorithm in dart.

 This is ment as a learning exercise.